-NURS 209 Introduction to Nursing 6 hours
+NURS 209Introduction to Nursing6 hours

 This introductory course to nursing is designed to expose the student to the health care environment and to develop basic care skills.
-It is recommended for those students who have little or no health care experience or who want a refresher in basic skills before applying to the nursing program.
+It is required for those students who have little or no health care experience before applying to the nursing program.
 Important concepts and essential basic skills in clinical patient care for the beginning nursing student are discussed and practiced.
 Other topics include study skills, test-taking strategies, information technology, medical terminology, math assessment and communication skills. \$50 lab fee.
+Those students with equivalent nursing experience can test out of this course if desired.
+A \$50 testing fee will be charged.
+Prerequisites: BIOL 110, BIOL 110L, CHEM 109 with a grade of C or higher.
 Offered Fall (1st 8 weeks), Spring (1st 8 weeks) and Summer.